| An

 |

-the control valves when the lid lowers. |
+valves when the lid lowers. |

 Fig 2.
 The trio of valves at the bottom of the regulator. |

-are hidden under the soft leather strips going all around to make the
+hinges are hidden under the soft leather strips going all

-bellows airtight.
-Leather gussets join the ribs at the corners, and
+the ribs at the corners, and these have a comparatively

-these have a comparatively large unsupported areas that vary in size
+large unsupported areas that vary in size depending on lid

-feature.
+Wurlitzer feature.
 The set of springs compressing the bellows and the lid area determine the internal pressure.
 The bellows loaded this way constitutes the regulator sensing element and also works as a limited reservoir of air.
 The bellows rides on the air supply trunk, and the interface toward the bellows is a set of valves of unique Wurlitzer design, the 'air control board' in their terminology.
 As air is consumed from the bellows and its lid sinks, then initially a small 'cone' valve opens a relatively narrow passage to refill from the supply trunk.
 At lower lid levels first a narrow, then a wide pallet open a progressively wider area for air supply to enter.
 The three valves have control bars of different lengths to make up for a smooth, non linear characteristic of total valve open area vs. lid lift.
 This design is rather complicated, both to build and to inspect and maintain.
 Its internal parts are difficult to reach, and its externally protruding steering pins are easily bent.
 But the gradual and progressive valve opening are quite efficient features to make the regulator stable.
 In the same time it obviates a need to relieve the pallets from input pressure pulses when they close, something that could otherwise even end with a latch up.
 In other regulator makes one would normally avoid this risk by using a different valve type.
 One where the input pressure does not transform any of the input pressure into a force to operate the valve, e.g. a slider, a butterfly, or a curtain valve. |

-| For simulation of the regulator
+For simulation of the

-pressures at nodes, and red symbols for flows in branches.
-The analog diagram at right has symbols borrowed from electrical technology, though all its elements in our case are acoustical.
+flows in branches.
+The analog diagram uses symbols borrowed from electrical technology, though all its elements in our case are acoustical.
 The purpose of the diagram is to formalize which ways the different airflows U will take, and to visualize how you can compute partial pressure differences from the flows passing the various impedance elements, denoted in black.
 The basic principle is to apply Ohm's law in acoustical terms, that Pressure = Flow*Impedance.
-Further technical detail is developed in the trem article.
+Further technical detail is developed in the trem article [1].
 All is driven from a fan by the pressure Pf which is taken to be constant.
 Its airflow Uf is fed by a trunk where its length and diameter define the elements Rf , Mf , and Cu.
 Pu is the pressure entering the regulator input.
 Here the resistor Rr represents the valve that is controlled by the bellows lid elevation and allows the flow Ur to enter the bellows interior.
 Uv is a minor flow taken to compress the bellows volume of air in case its internal pressure Po should vary.
 The most important elements are Ml for the inertia of the bellows lid and Cl.
 Cl is a dual element that on one hand represents a next to infinite compliance that is determined by the bellows fold geometry.
-On the other hand its loading by springs and weights also tell the static pressure Pl , and to what degree this depends of lid lift and define what the regulator output pressure Po is supposed to be.
-Ideally Pl should be independent of lift. |
+On the other hand it also generates a static pressure Pl governed by its loading from springs and weights. |

 |